-The Lost City Trek, or Ciudad Perdida to use the Spanish name, has been at the top of my Colombian ‘to do’ list since I arrived.
+The Lost City Trek Colombia, or Ciudad Perdida Tour, has been at the top of my ‘to do’ list since I arrived in Colombia.
 Despite reading a lot of different blogs and speaking to others I still felt unsure what to expect leading up to the trek.
 So, to help you be as prepared as you can for taking on this challenging hike here is my complete guide to The Lost City Trek.

 It is believed that the city was founded in 800 CE (FYI that’s 650 years before Machu Picchu).
 The Lost City was ‘rediscovered’ in 1972 by a father and son who began to loot the site.
 After the ancient artifacts began to appear on the black market Colombian Archeologists found out about the site and began reconstruction, which was finished in 1982.

-Adventurers began to visit the site in the 70’s navigating through the jungle alone.
+Adventurers from around the world began to visit the Ciudad Perdida in the 70’s navigating through the jungle alone.
 Formal tours didn’t begin to take place until later.
 A government program to help displaced farmers began training them to be tour guides and take groups of tourists to visit the site.
 It is now compulsory to go with a local guide and money from each tour goes to help support over 400 families in the area.

-The trek was relatively unknown to mass tourist until in 2003 when the ELN kidnapped 8 tourists.
+The trek was relatively unknown to mass tourism until 2003 when the ELN kidnapped 8 tourists.
 Ironically, after this, people began to flock to Colombia to see the Ciudad Perdida for themselves.
-Don’t worry the trek, and Colombia, in general, is now very safe.
+Don’t worry about the trek, and hiking in Colombia, in general, is now very safe.
 In fact, there is even an army unit based in the city.
 You can rest assured that it is now safe for tourists.

 How to choose the right tour operator for the Lost City Trek

 Some of the operators provide hammocks to sleep in.
-With magic Tour, I slept in a bed all 3 nights.
+With Magic Tour Colombia, I slept in a bed all 3 nights.
 Now, this might not seem like a big deal, but after hiking for 7+ hours a day the thought of sleeping in a hammock didn’t appeal to me!
 The temperature in the jungle drops at night and the hammocks are more exposed to the elements.